 Don’t Neglect Your Skin

 Holidays are all about indulging, as you’re likely eating out and drinking more than you normally do.
 This means when in holiday mode, you may get into some unhealthy habits.
 It is important not to neglect your skincare routine when travelling, especially if you are drinking alcohol or eating at restaurants with food high in sodium, salt, and sugar.
 All of which can be bad for your skin when consumed excessively.
 A skincare routine is also important for long-haul flights, as you and your skin will likely get dehydrated from the pressurised cabin.
-Products you could bring in your carry-on include, our 502 HYDRATE antioxidant moisturiser: as skin can get dry during flights, our 400 GRACE organic skin conditioner spray that hydrates and refreshes the skin during long-haul flights.
-You could also bring our 403 REFINE skin conditioner spray that is ideal for with problem skin that prone, in order combat all the pollutants from bad habits which could cause breakouts when travelling.
+Products you could bring in your carry-on include, our 502 HYDRATE antioxidant moisturiser: as the skin can get dry during flights, our 400 GRACE organic skin conditioner spray that hydrates and refreshes the skin during long-haul flights.
+You could also bring our 403 REFINE skin conditioner spray that is ideal for with problem skin that prone, in order to combat all the pollutants from bad habits which could cause breakouts when travelling.

 Exercise Good Hygiene